>> design & price

 You keep the foil I covered your new piece with for 36 - 48 hrs.
 You can take a shower, the foil doesn't let anything in.

 Don't be scared if the tattoo under the foil looks weird, your skin is releasing the excessive ink, blood and plasma and the foil doesn't let it leave.

 After you remove the foil and wash it nicely, you will see that all is fine.

 Do not go out or drink alcohol the first night.

-After 24 hrs you carefully remove the foil and wash it with antibacterial soap and lukewarm water to remove the blood and ink.
+After 36 - 48 hrs you carefully remove the foil, the best way is under the water.
+Wash it with antibacterial soap and lukewarm water to remove the blood and ink.
 Carefully remove all the dry parts with gentle scrubbing, don't scratch it off, you could damage the skin and it could affect the healing process.
 As long as the tattoo is not dry and the skin is releasing excessive liquids, you should wash it at least 3 times per day, removing the liquids and dried parts so that a scab doesn't create.

-After washing dry out gently with a clean piece of cloth by tapping the area.
+After washing, dry out gently by tapping the area with a clean piece of cloth.

 If you don't have access to running water throughout the whole day, use wet wipes for baby's ass without perfumations.